AydanPirani/AydanPirani/README.md

 ### Hi there 👋

+I'm Aydan, and I'm currently studying computer science at the University of Illinois at Urbana-Champaign!

+Feel free to reach out to me at aydanpirani@gmail.com!
 <!--
 **AydanPirani/AydanPirani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.